apigee-labs/rapier/README.md

 resource that contains information on each Dog or Property.
 You can POST to either of these Collections to create new \[resources for\] Dogs or Persons.
 From the `well_known_URLs` and `query_paths` properties of `Dog-tracker` we know that these Collections can also be accessed at `/dog-tracker/dogs` and `/dog-tracker/people` respectively.

 The API also defines a relationship between Dogs and Persons, which is called owner on one side and dogs on the other.
-The 'owner' property is settable on each Dog - this is in fact the only way to change which Person owns a Dog.
-When a Dog is created by POSTing to `/dog-tracker/dogs`, the owner may be set.
+The `owner` property is settable on each Dog - this is in fact the only way to change which Person owns a Dog.
+When a Dog is created by POSTing to `/dog-tracker/dogs`, the `owner` property may be set.
 If a Dog is POSTed to the `dogs` Collection of a specific
-Person, the server will set the owner appropriately.
+Person, the server will set the `owner` property appropriately.

 If you want to see the generated Swagger document for this API specification, [it is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-dog-tracker.yaml)